11 Must-Know Melbourne Travel Tips: Plan the Perfect Visit

 Wrong.
 Having a local guide when you visit a new city can open up your eyes to history, culture and hidden secrets that you’ll never discover on your own.

-10. Save some money
+12. Save some money

 Melbourne is expensive, there’s no doubt about that!
 But there are ways to save money here.

-11. Learn the road rules
+13. Learn the road rules

-If you’re only in Melbourne for a short time, you really don’t need to rent a car.
 The only time you’d need to rent a car is if you’re planning to take a day trip from Melbourne and want to drive yourself (rather than take a day tour).

-If you do decide to drive in Melbourne, there are a few unique rules you’ll need to know about:
+If you do decide to drive in Melbourne, there are a few unique rules you’ll need to know about.

-• You’ll be sharing the road with trams.
-Trams can’t swerve or get out of your way.
-They’re also a lot heavier than your rental car, so don’t mess with them.
-If you’re behind a tram, only overtake when they are not stopped.
+If you’re behind a tram, only overtake them when they’re moving.
 You’ll know passengers are alighting from a tram when the doors open (with big “STOP” signs on them) and the tram lights are flashing.
 NEVER drive past a tram when the doors are open because you could hit someone.

-• In the CBD, we have a unique thing called a hook turn when you want to turn right into some streets.
 Instead of sitting in the right lane and waiting until it’s clear for you to turn, you sit in the left lane and then turn right as the lights turn orange (and if no cars are oncoming).
-These hook turns can be very complicated if you’ve never done one.
-I still plan my trips in the city to avoid them!!

 Found this article useful?
 Consider buying me a coffee as a way to say thanks!